jeffyujf/YuJiangfan/index.md

 # News
 >This part is under regularly updating.

+[06/2020] Our T-Mech paper entitled "Reversible Pattern Transformation of Paramagnetic Nanoparticle Swarms in Bio-fluids with High Ionic Strength" has been named as a finalist for 2019 T-Mech Best Paper Award.

+[05/2020] Our Nature Communications paper entitled "Ultra-extensible Ribbon-like Magnetic Microswarm" has been ranked as ESI highly cited paper.

 [11/2019] I joined the Department of Mechanical and Industrial Engineering as a postdoc fellow, University of Toronto.

 [07/2019] I honorably received the Postgraduate Research Output Award 2018 (Engineering Faculty).